VA Loan With Prior Mortgage Included In Bankruptcy

 - There are mandatory wait periods to qualify for VA Loans after housing event and Chapter 7 Bankruptcy of two years

-- For FHA Loans, there is a three year waiting period after housing event and two year waiting period after Chapter 7 Bankruptcy
+- For FHA Loans, there is a three year waiting period after the housing event and two-year waiting period after Chapter 7 Bankruptcy

 - Borrowers can qualify for VA and FHA Loans one year into their Chapter 13 Bankruptcy Repayment Plan with Trustee Approval